 Hang on a minute, feelings of power?
 Power posing was starting to sound more and more like blind faith.
 Whatever happened to scientific evidence?
-Cuddy had unwittingly strayed into the land of pseudoscience, abandoning her very principles as a scientist.
+With that, Cuddy had strayed into the land of pseudoscience, abandoning the very principles of a scientist.

 Pseudoscience and Skepticism

 Though the unsuccessful replication studies did receive some media attention, it didn’t come near the coverage garnered by Cuddy’s talk and paper.
-But the damage had been done, millions had already taken Cuddy’s advice to heart.
-This is evident now, as power posing is still the subject of many discussions and advice.
+The damage had been done, millions had already taken Cuddy’s advice to heart.
+This is evident now, as power posing is still the subject of many discussions and advice channels.

 The big take away here is that extraordinary claims require extraordinary evidence; if something sounds too good to be true, it probably is.
-And when someone in authority makes a certain claim, we shouldn’t have to take their word for it.
+And when someone in authority says something is true, we shouldn’t have to take their word for it.
 Challenging claims and demanding for evidence will help to prevent future waves of pseudoscience madness.